Project Mohole: Mohole branches to deep and shallow projects

 Well before the termination of Mohole, academic scientists began to work toward establishing drilling programs independent of Mohole.
 Their interest was drilling in deep-sea sediments, which the CUSS I test had demonstrated to be both feasible and cost effective.
 Until this test, oceanographers had only been able to sample the upper 10 m of deep-sea sediment.

 In early 1962 Cesare Emiliani from the University of Miami proposed a drilling vessel and program called "LOCO" for "LOng COres".
 Scientists from the University of Miami, Lamont, Princeton, Woods Hole, and Scripps agreed that such a program was of great interest and that it should be independent of AMSOC and Project Mohole.
 During this time Revelle sought to have Scripps as prime contractor or administrator of a drilling program.
 Proposals to NSF to support LOCO were not successful, however, and LOCO dissolved in April 1963.

 The Glomar Challenger, launched in 1968, was the drill ship for NSF's Deep Sea Drilling Project.

 The interested institutions began to coordinate and organize themselves for the project, realizing that a large drilling program could not be supported by one organization.
 In early 1963 an agreement called CORE for a Consortium for Ocean Research and Exploration was signed by Ewing (Lamont), Brackett Hersey (Woods Hole), and Revelle (Scripps) to carry out a deep-sea sediment drilling program.
-In September 1963 the new director of NSF Leland Haworth addressed the AMSOC Committee to state that Mohole should consist of two programs, the deep drilling under Brown and Root and a shallow drilling program.
+In September 1963 the new director of NSF Leland Haworth addressed the AMSOC Committee to state that Mohole should consist of two programs, the deep drilling under Brown & Root and a shallow drilling program.
 Lill expressed similar advice to the leaders of the oceanographic institutions in March 1964, advising the four main institutions to combine their interests into one large drilling project.
 The principal institutions agreed to form the Joint Oceanographic Institutions Deep Earth Sampling (JOIDES) program in May 1964.
 This event was the formation of the Deep Sea Drilling Project of the National Science Foundation.

 In October 1964 NSF provided a 2-year contract to the University of Miami to begin planning JOIDES.
 The first drilling expedition under JOIDES was in spring 1965 to the Blake Plateau off the southeastern United States.
 The expedition was led by Lamont on a borrowed ship Caldrill.
 In June 1966 Scripps won the prime contract as the operating institution for NSF's Deep Sea Drilling Project.
 Construction of new dedicated scientific drill ship Glomar Challenger began in 1967, becoming operational in August 1968.

 The oil industry was similarly motivated to begin exploration programs of sediments in continental margins.
 In 1967, on Hedberg's suggestion, Gulf Oil Exploration launched the exploration ship R/V Gulfrex, which operated across the globe until 1975, covering some 160000 mi.